Harin-6044/RasaGPT/app/api/API.md

 ## 👀 View logs

-You can view all of the log by visiting 👉  [https://localhost:9999/](https://localhost:9999/) which will displaying real-time logs of all the docker containers
+You can view all of the log by visiting: [https://localhost:9999/](https://localhost:9999/) which will displaying real-time logs of all the docker containers

 ![Dozzle](https://github.com/paulpierre/RasaGPT/blob/main/github/container_logs.png?raw=true)